djbpitt/collatex-docker/README.md

 ## Explanation

-The `build` command uses the following arguments (documentation from <https://djangostars.com/blog/what-is-docker-and-how-to-use-it-with-python/>):
+The `build` command uses the following arguments (the explanation below is copied from <https://djangostars.com/blog/what-is-docker-and-how-to-use-it-with-python/>):

 * `-t` flag assigns a pseudo-tty or terminal inside the new container.
 * `-i` flag allows you to make an interactive connection by grabbing the standard input (STDIN) of the container.